jiaqi54/HEPRS/README.md

 ## Security level

 With this method 128-bit security is maintained.
 We implement our method with the following parameter PN13QP218 choice.
 This includes a ring dimension of 8,192 and logQP equal to 218.
-More information about this parameter choice can be found with this link https://github.com/tuneinsight/lattigo/blob/master/ckks/params.go.